Prag8855/aab/frontend/content/newsletter/_march-2026.md

 Date_created: 2026-03-01
 ---

+### Open source

+I have made all of All About Berlin's code and content public.

+The static site generator and my Anmeldung appointment finder have already been online for a few years.
+Now the entire website is.

+Open source is the default, but for many years, I was afraid that people would steal my code and content, and capture the value of my hard work.

+Now that Google, OpenAI and Anthropic are doing exactly that, I have nothing to lose.

+I hope that this will encourage other people to contribute to the website.

+### Public holidays

+I rewrote my guide on public holidays.
+I clarify who gets a paid day off.

+Now, I automatically calculate the public holidays for the next 3 years, and display them in a nice list.
+It even shows which days fall on a weekend.

 ### The weird thing with Apotheken

 In Germany, you can't buy ibuprofen or [hay fever](/guides/hay-fever) medicine from dm, Rossmann or budni, only from an *Apotheke*.